panoply/syncify/readme.md

 ### Snippets, Layouts and Templates

 In order to provide HOT replacements Syncify employs a mild form of DOM hydration.
 Snippets, templated and liquid layout files will inject HTML comments `<!-- hot:1aa4f32cf9 -->` containing a UUID before they are uploaded to themes.
 Syncify will pass this UUID to the client via websocket and once received an XHR (fetch) will be triggered.
-The response of XHR request is then parsed and all nodes which proceed the injected UUID comment/s are plucked and swapped in the persisted DOM leaving unchanged element intact.
+The response of the XHR request is then parsed and all nodes which proceed the injected UUID comment/s are plucked and swapped in the persisted DOM while leaving unchanged elements intact.
 The approach employed by Syncify is a mild form DOM hydration that's 10x faster than invoking a hard-refresh.

 # Spawn